awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 ## Tagging Dedicated Host Reservations<a name="tagging-host-reservations"></a>

 You can assign custom tags to your Dedicated Host Reservations to categorize them in different ways, for example, by purpose, owner, or environment\.
-This helps you to quickly find a specific Dedicated Host Reservation based on the custom tags you've assigned it\.
+This helps you to quickly find a specific Dedicated Host Reservation based on the custom tags you assigned\.

 You can tag a Dedicated Host Reservation using the AWS CLI only\.